UNSILENCE ACTION PROJECTS

 ◆ Whenever there's an awkward moment, acknowledge the discomfort.
 It's okay to make a light joke about the awkwardness.
 This will help to break the taboo even further.

-◆ Help the group see that there's no "right" emotional response to an issue; any emotional response, including a combination of responses and even no response, is valid and normal.
+◆ Help the group see that there's no "right" emotional response to an issue; any emotional response is valid and normal, including a combination of responses and even no response.

 ◆ Help participants see that, as long as everyone has good intentions, it's okay to make mistakes and it's okay to say something in the wrong way; we're all learning.